Regex Search and Replace¶

 Important Notes¶

-- Backreferences: Use numeric backreferences like \1, \2 in the replacement_text to reuse captured groups.
+- Backreferences: Use \1, \2, etc., in the replacement to insert captured groups.

 Troubleshooting¶

-- Case sensitivity issues: Add inline flag (?i) to the pattern for case-insensitive matches.
+- Case sensitivity issues: Add (?i) at the start of your pattern for case-insensitive matching.

 Example Pipelines¶